-II.
-Requirement to use reasonable care - Officers are required to use reasonable care when determining whether to use physical force and when using any physical force against another person.
+Officers should be aware that "reasonable care" is a legal requirement when using physical force under Chapter 10.120 RCW.
+Officers are required to use reasonable care when determining whether to use physical force or deadly force and when using any physical force or deadly force against another person.
+(RCW 10.120.020 (3)).